calliestump/EpicodusFriday8/README.md

 ## By _Callie Stump_
 ---
 ## 🚩 **Description**
-This is a console application that allows the user to choose how many loaves of bread and how many pastrys they would like.
-When run, the user is prompt with a welcome message, prices, and deals.
+This is a console application that allows the user to choose how many loaves of bread & how many pastrys they would like to order.
+When run, the user is prompt with a welcome message and a menu including prices and deals.
+Pierre's Bakery offers a deal for each item; buy two bread loaves, get one free & buy one pastry for $2.00 or three for $5.00.

+## **Technologies Used**
+* C# V:7.3
+* .NET Core V:2.2
+* dotnet script, REPL

-## 🔧 Setup/Installation Requirements
+## 🔧 **Setup/Installation Requirements**
+#### The Technologies listed above are required to run this program.
 1. Copy this download link: https://github.com/calliestump/Friday8.git
 2. Open bash and go to the directory where you would like to store your cloned project.
 3. Clone the repo.